 Please complete this form and return it together with Form PT636, and any evidence you wish to submit, to: Safe and Sustainable Travel Team, Environment and Transport Department, Leicestershire County Council, County Hall, Glenfield, Leicester, LE3 8RJ.
-I/We Will Steel, on behalf of the British Horse Society of Abbey Park, Stareton, Kenilworth CV8 2XZ hereby apply for an Order under Section 53(2) of the Wildlife and Countryside Act 1981, modifying the Definitive Map and Statement for the area by AND adding a footpath /bridleway/byway open to all traffic deleting a footpath/bridleway/byway open to all traffic upgrading the footpath/bridleway downgrading the bridleway/byway open to all traffic varying the particulars in the Definitive Statement relating to the footpath/bridleway/byway open to all traffic (delete as appropriate) which runs from.
-Red Lodge Road at the start of Marefield Lane near Marefield Spinney at approximate grid reference SK74510641 to.
-Marefield Road opposite Dawson's Lane at approximate grid reference SK75130789 as shown on the attached plan.
-I/We attach copies of the following documentary evidence (including statements of witnesses) in support of this application: List of Documents tithe map 19 Leicestershire 068 Halstead and 097 Marefield both of 1847 and 150 Tilton on the Hill published in 1841 William King map around Belvoir 1806 First edition Ordnance survey maps of the topographic series of England and Wales, surveyed 1784-1869 OS sheet 156 - Leicester (Outline) published in 1899 OS County Series Leicestershire XXXIII.5 and Leicestershire XXXIII.1 both published 1904 OS Six inch series Leicestershire XXXIII.NW published 1904 OS 25k series 43/70 published circa 1949 Bartholomew map of Great Britain, Sheet 18 - Birmingham & Leicester published 1903 List of Streets Signed Dated Dated
+I/We Will Steel, on behalf of the British Horse Society of Abbey Park, Stareton, Kenilworth CV8 2XZ hereby apply for an Order under Section 53(2) of the Wildlife and Countryside Act 1981, modifying the Definitive Map and Statement for the area by \adding a footpath/bridleway/byway open to all traffic \deleting a footpath/bridleway/byway open to all traffic \upgrading the footpath/bridleway \downgrading the bridleway/byway open to all traffic \varying the particulars in the Definitive Statement relating to the footpath/bridleway/byway open to all traffic (\delete as appropriate) from Red Lodge Road at Tilton on the Hill close to Red Lodge Farm at approximate grid reference SK75140686 to junction of Hyde Lodge Road and Marefield Road at approximate grid reference SK75890767 as shown on the attached plan.
+I/We attach copies of the following documentary evidence (including statements of witnesses) in support of this application: List of Documents Tithe map 19 Leicestershire 068 Halstead and 097 Marefield both of 1847 William King map around Belvoir 1806 First edition Ordnance survey maps of the topographic series of England and Wales, surveyed 1784-1869 OS sheet 156 -Leicester (Outline) published in 1899 OS County Series Leicestershire XXXIII.5 and Leicestershire XXXIII.1 both published 1904 OS Six inch series Leicestershire XXXIII.NW published 1904 OS 25k series 43/70 published circa 1949 Great Britain, Sheet 18 - Birmingham & Leicester published 1903 ..... . . . . . . . . . . . . . . . . .....Dated 8 May 2021 Signed.....